foundation-model-stack/fms-hf-tuning/docs/ept.md

 --data_config_path <path to the data config> --packing=True --max_seq_len 8192
 ```

-Please note that for non tokenized dataset our code adds `EOS_TOKEN` to the lines, for e.g. `Tweet` column before passing that as a dataset.
+Please note that for non tokenized dataset our code adds `EOS_TOKEN` to the lines, for e.g. `text` column before tokenizing and passing that as a dataset.

 ### Multiple Non Tokenized Datasets